Know Your Whole Grains continued...

 For whole-grain nutrition without the "grainy" taste, there are newly reformulated products that use lighter whole wheats and new processing techniques to make them look and taste more like white flour.

-These "white whole-grain" products are a great way to transition into eating more whole grains, particularly if your kids are turning their noses up at them.
+These "white whole-grain" and other half-whole-wheat products are a great way to transition into eating more whole grains, particularly if your kids are turning their noses up at them.